whatyun/fastrtc/README.md

 - 🔌 Automatic WebRTC Support - Use the `.mount(app)` method to mount the stream on a FastAPI app and get a webRTC endpoint for your own frontend!
 - ⚡️ Websocket Support - Use the `.mount(app)` method to mount the stream on a FastAPI app and get a websocket endpoint for your own frontend!
 - 📞 Automatic Telephone Support - Use the `fastphone()` method of the stream to launch the application and get a free temporary phone number!
 - 🤖 Completely customizable backend - A `Stream` can easily be mounted on a FastAPI app so you can easily extend it to fit your production application.
-See the [Talk To Claude](https://huggingface.co/spaces/fastrtc/talk-to-claude) demo for an example on how to serve a custom JS frontend.
+See the [Talk To Claude](https://huggingface.co/spaces/fastrtc/talk-to-claude) demo for an example of how to serve a custom JS frontend.

 ## Docs